collins-isiwu/library/README.md

 #### Media Files
-Media Files are those files uploaded by the user while static files includes JavaScript, CSS and images uploaded by the developer.
+Media Files are those files uploaded by the user while static files includes JavaScript, CSS and images uploaded by the developer during development.
 Media files can be found in the BASE DIRECTORY.
 It includes images and documents uploaded by the USER.

 #### DOCKER